mardini1974/ATCduino/README.md

  ```
  Due to serial communication some glitches may occur if no command is sent, to overcome
- this glitches a move command must  be always sent to arduino, to make sure no glitchs will happen.
+ this glitches a move command must  be always sent to Arduino, to make sure no glitches will happen.
  ```

 ## Installation for Linuxcnc